 ACCEPTABLE RECYCLING MATERIAL AT THE RECYCLING CENTER ONLY

-All plastic 1-5 accepted.
-(Look on the bottom of the plastic containers to find the number)
+Only plastic 1-2 accepted.
+(Look on the bottom of the plastic containers to find the number), no caps

 White or colored computer printout.